Groepsfoto USR/USC

 Administrative Office

 Strong participation is essential for our university community.
 As a special university, Radboud University can deviate from the Higher Education and Scientific Research Act (Wet op het Hoger Onderwijs en Wetenschappelijk Onderzoek, WHW) within its governance.
 However, the current deviations can create ambiguity and lead to differences in interpretation and thus discussions on procedures rather than content.
-The aim of the future-proof participational project is to formulate a proposal that is as close as possible to the WHW , while keeping in mind our identity and the legal personality of our university, in order to create more clarity and uniformity.
+The original aim of the future-proof participational project is to formulate a proposal that is as close as possible to the WHW , while keeping in mind our identity and the legal personality of our university, in order to create more clarity and uniformity.

-How do we proceed?
+How did we proceed?

 Planning